-Aral Sea holidays
+Aral Sea travel guide

 Aral Sea which translates to “Sea of Islands” was one of the four largest lakes in the world which covered an area of 68,000 sq km.
 It is an endorheic lake lying between Kazakhstan and Uzbekistan which supported many fishing industries along its shoreline.
 But now none of the above fairytale-esque statements hold true as the lake is now reduced to 10% of its original size and is in course of completely drying up if appropriate measures are not taken.